 Nowrojee Department Store at Macleod Ganj

-Amid all the proliferation of Tibetan institutions, shops and stalls stands the more than a century old Nowrojee Department Store which flourished during the Raj, but is now only and apology for its earlier self.
+Amid all the proliferation of Tibetan institutions, shops and stalls stand the more than a century-old Nowrojee Department Store which flourished during the Raj but is now only and apology for its earlier self.

 The Buddhist School

 The Buddhist School of dialectics provides the facilities for the monks of all Schools of thought to reside here to study the scriptures and master their deeper significance through logic.
-Started in 1973, it offers a 7 year extensive course in Prajnaparmita (the perfection of wisdom) and a three year course in Nagarjuna’s Madhyamika philosophy.
+Started in 1973, it offers a 7-year extensive course in Prajnaparamita (the perfection of wisdom) and a three-year course in Nagarjuna’s Madhyamika philosophy.

-Also located near the central cathaderal is the Ganden Choeling or the Buddhist nunnery, where the Buddhist nuns from Tibetan settlements in India study the scriptures.
+Also located near the central cathedral is the Ganden Choeling or the Buddhist nunnery, where the Buddhist nuns from Tibetan settlements in India study the scriptures.

 The Traditional Tibetan art

-No description of Little Lahsa is complete without mentioning the two eminent medical practitioner here- Dr. Yashi Dhonden and Dr. Lobsang Dolma.
-Both are internationally known and have travelled widely.
+No description of Little Lhasa is complete without mentioning the two eminent medical practitioners here- Dr. Yashi Dhonden and Dr. Lobsang Dolma.
+Both are internationally known and have traveled widely.